thephpleague/csv/upgrading/upgrading-7.0.md

 //$arr is empty
 ~~~

-Row with non existing value are skipped from the result set.
+Row with non existing values are skipped from the result set.